 Finding the best option was a two-step process.
 First, I scoured the internet and took a look at all the major hosting providers.

-While there are many options out there, I ultimately narrowed down my final two options to Siteground and Bluehost.
+While there are many options, I ultimately narrowed down my final two choices to Siteground and Bluehost.
 They both have a lot to offer, but which one is the best hosting provider overall?

 The following article summarizes my research process and explains which site I think is better.